 Reinforcements: The Russian LOBANOV corps is placed on the game board, if the LOBANOV card is played for its event.
 If the players are using the Rules of the Grognard, add 1 vedette.
-Initiative: The Russian player has the initiative on the 1st turn.
+Initiative: The Russian player has the initiative on the 1 st turn.

-SCENARIO 6

-Friedland campaign
+SCENARIO 6 Friedland campaign 🔊 🏵

-Historical placement

-June 4, 1807 to June 19, 1807

-After the terrible battle of Eylau, the two armies returned to their winter quarters to heal their wounds and prepare for the inevitable restart of hostilities in the spring.
+Historical placement June 4, 1807 to June 19, 1807 After the terrible battle of Eylau, the two armies returned to their winter quarters to heal their wounds and prepare for the inevitable restart of hostilities in the spring.
 Napoléon took advantage of this pause to seize Danzig and gain a clear numerical superiority.
 Again, in early June, Bennigsen tried to surprise the Emperor with his own offensive.
 Alone, Ney's troops met and contained the Russians.
 Napoléon, with the bulk of his forced, tried to cut them off from their lines of communications to Königsberg.
 The Russians retreated, like the last winter campaign, but this time they were caught and crushed during the decisive battle of Friedland.
 In this Scenario a draw is not possible, you must win or give up.
-It can be finished in 11⁄2 to 2 hours
+It can be finished in $1\frac{1}{2}$ to 2 hours

-Turn - box 1

-End of Game - box 8

-Victory Points - box 5

-Tied Game - not used

-French Control in:

-ALLENSTEIN, OSTERODE and

-ELBING

-Russian Control in: HEILSBERG

-Russian Control in: HEILSBERG French Citadel in: DANZIG, THÖRN and WARSAW Russian citadel in: KÖNIGSBERG and GRAUDENZ Siege: the French besiege GRAUDENZ
+Turn - box 1 End of Game - box 8 Victory Points - box 5 Tied Game - not used French Control in: ALLENSTEIN, OSTERODE and ELBING Russian Control in: HEILSBERG French Citadel in: DANZIG, THÖRN and WARSAW Russian citadel in: KÖNIGSBERG and GRAUDENZ Siege: the French besiege GRAUDENZ

-(0) - Automatic French (1 to 19) - Russian (20) - Automatic Russian
+(0) - Áutomatic French (1 to 19) - Russian (20) - Automatic Russian corps have a scenario symbol: DAVOUT, LEFEBVRE, LANNES and GALITZINE.